japila-books/spark-sql-internals/docs/spark-sql-QueryExecution.md

 `toRdd` triggers a structured query execution (i.e. physical planning, but not execution of the plan) using link:SparkPlan.md#execute[SparkPlan.execute] that recursively triggers execution of every child physical operator in the physical plan tree.

-NOTE: You can use link:spark-sql-SparkSession.adoc#internalCreateDataFrame[SparkSession.internalCreateDataFrame] to apply a link:spark-sql-StructType.adoc[schema] to an `RDD[InternalRow]`.
+NOTE: You can use link:SparkSession.md#internalCreateDataFrame[SparkSession.internalCreateDataFrame] to apply a link:spark-sql-StructType.adoc[schema] to an `RDD[InternalRow]`.

 NOTE: Use link:spark-sql-dataset-operators.adoc#rdd[Dataset.rdd] to access the `RDD[InternalRow]` with internal binary rows deserialized to a Scala type.
 |===